top of page

 By leveraging the collective wisdom of the DCP's 70 Geneva-based executives and operatives, we were able to take stock of their current performance and assess the strategic and organizational changes needed to drive success.

-The workshop was supplemented by a short 9-page long report on the main results, including recommendations for further work.
+The workshop was supplemented by a 9-page long report on the main results, including recommendations for further work.

 Building on ITC background